Alvor1991/PP1-Las-Tacos/README.md

 ### Code

 * [W3Schools](https://www.w3schools.com/) was consulted on a regular basis for inspiration.
+* [The Odin Project](https://www.theodinproject.com/) was consulted on a regular basis for inspiration.
+* [Flexbox Froggy](https://flexboxfroggy.com/) was consulted for learning CSS flexbox.
+* [Adobe Colour Wheel](https://color.adobe.com/create/color-wheel) was consulted for colour scheme.

 [Back to top ⇧](#las-tacos)

 ## Acknowledgements

-Code Institute and the Slack community for their support, knowledge abd feedback.
+* Code Institute and the Slack community for their support, knowledge abd feedback.

 * My tutor, Marcel, for his invaluable feedback and guidance.

 [Back to top ⇧](#las-tacos)